Monitoring (all of) the internet

 Module 06 / codename Mr. Robot:

 I’d say this project has two standout aspects.
-The technical one — new architecture is brilliantly envisioned and set up.
+The technical one — new architecture is brilliantly set up.
 And the organizational one — their approach was top-notch, from communication and status reports to defining next steps...

 Mediatoolkit Head of Product